 Are you looking at opening an investment account so you can finally see some returns for the money you put aside?
 Well, there are lots of providers to choose from.
 Today we’ll be taking a look at which is the best between Fidelity vs Nutmeg.

 Savings accounts are dead, aren’t they?
-Unless you can earn interest over the rate of inflation (around 2.4%), then you’re actually losing money.
-In the old days, I would have been tempted to have put my cash into Premium Bonds, but that’s only worth around 1%.
+Unless you can earn interest over the rate of inflation, then you’re actually losing money.
+In the old days, I would have been tempted to put my cash into Premium Bonds, but that’s only worth around 1%.

 Over the last few years, I have seen great returns from a couple of my investment accounts – Nutmeg and Fidelity.
-But if you’re thinking of opening one of these accounts, which one should you opt for?
+But if you’re considering opening one of these accounts, which one should you opt for?

 What is Nutmeg?

 Founded in 2011, Nutmeg was the first digital wealth manager in the UK and now boasts over 140,000 customers.
 In June 2021, they were acquired by J P Morgan.
 Your account can be managed online through the main site or the Nutmeg app.

 Fidelity was created in Boston, USA, back in 1946.
 Fidelity International (the organisation that operates in the UK) became independent from the US company in 1980.
 Again, you can manage your account either through their main site or using the Fidelity app.